Datagen-Project/DataGen-Smart-Contracts/README.md

 ```
 ***Note***:

-- Many contracts have a comment section to read to test it in the correct way.
+- Many contracts have a comment section you must read to test it in the correct way.
-- If there is a time manipulation of the blockchian in the test you need to restart the blockchain to get it pass, for this reason some tests need to be done one by one.
+- If there is a time manipulation of the blockchian in the test you need to restart the blockchain to get it pass every time you run a test, for this reason some tests need to be done one by one.

 ## Licensing